davidlope/DSF-compendium-GC/README.md

     ├── figures/            # location of the figures produced for the manuscript
     |
     ├── data/
-    │   └── RawData/        # data obtained from elsewhere
+    │   └── RawData/        # database created by the author using peer-reviewed manuscripts, PUBCHEM, and NIST
     |
     └── supplementary-materials/
         ├── Supplementary_Figures/